hudsonhornet4/C-Odyssey-Embarking-on-a-Coding-Adventure/Reference/Pointers.md

 But Kevin is true because he was already true, before creating a copy and changing it.
 - Since the ```takeTheGame``` function works with copies of the variables, modifying the friend parameter inside the function does not affect the original variables in the ```main``` function.
 - The original values of John, Bob, and Kevin remain unchanged, so the output shows the initial values of ```false``` for John and Bob, and ```true``` for Kevin.
+# When to use pointers?
+Pointers are a way of storing the addresses of other variables in C++.
+They can do many things, such as:

+- 📝**Make memory access and manipulation faster and easier**: Pointers let you go straight to the memory locations you want, which can save time and code.
+They are very handy for working with strings, trees, arrays, structures, and functions.
+- 🛠️ **Create and delete memory on the fly**: Pointers can help you allocate and free memory when you need it.
+This means that you can use memory as you please, without wasting any resources.
+- 📊 **Work with data structures**: Pointers are often used in data structures like linked lists and binary trees.
+They make it easy to change and move around the elements by storing their addresses.
+- 🧮 **Pass large data structures to functions**: Pointers can be used as function arguments to avoid copying a lot of data.
+By passing pointers by reference, you can change the data directly in memory, which can be faster.
+- 🧊**Access objects of derived classes through base class pointers**: In C++, a pointer to a base class can access the object of a derived class.
+This allows for different types of objects to behave differently and is a key idea in object-oriented programming.
+- 💻**Do system-level programming**: Pointers are useful in system-level programming where memory addresses matter, such as working with hardware or low-level operations.
+- 🔧 **Return multiple values from a function**: Pointers can be used to return more than one value from a function.
+By passing pointers as function arguments, the function can modify the values stored at those addresses

+And in the end.. be careful with pointers. 🤫